yelrom0/py-transcode/README.md

 ## Py Transcode

+NOTE: This requires [ffmpeg](https://ffmpeg.org/) and librav1e encoder.
+The latter can be checked by running `ffmpeg -encoders|grep librav1e`, if it appears down the bottom, after running the command you're good to go.

 I have many videos, most of my devices can decode AV1 so for storage sake, this is designed to transcode video files located in the specified dirs.

 ### How to Use